-- (a) have a nomination committee which: - (i) has at least three members, a majority of whom are independent directors; and - (ii) is chaired by an independent director, - (iii) and disclose: - (iv) the charter of the committee; - (v) the members of the committee; and - (vi) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or - (b) if it does not have a nomination committee, disclose that fact and the processes it employs to address board succession issues and to ensure that the board has the appropriate balance of skills, knowledge, experience, independence and diversity to enable it to discharge its duties and responsibilities effectively.
+- (a) have a nomination committee which: - (i) has at least three members, a majority of whom are independent directors; and - (ii) is chaired by an independent director, and disclose: - (iii) the charter of the committee; - (iv) the members of the committee; and - (v) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or - (b) if it does not have a nomination committee, disclose that fact and the processes it employs to address board succession issues and to ensure that the board has the appropriate balance of skills, knowledge, experience, independence and diversity to enable it to discharge its duties and responsibilities effectively.

-The Company has a Nomination Committee which consists of three independent directors; Mr A E Brindal, Mr R G Nelson and Mr N J Limb.
-Mr Nicholas Limb is the Chairperson of the Nomination Committee.
+The Company has a Nomination Committee which consists of three independent directors; Mr N J Limb, Mr R G Nelson and Mr T R Woodall.
+Mr N J Limb is the Chairperson of the Nomination Committee.
 The Company considers that the Chairperson and members of the Nomination Committee are the most appropriate given their experience and qualifications.
-The Nomination Committee charter includes the objectives, membership and attendance, authority, responsibilities and procedures of the Committee.
-The Nomination Committee charter is disclosed on the Company's website.
+The Nomination Committee Charter includes the objectives, membership, attendance, authority, responsibilities and procedures of the Committee.
+The Nomination Committee Charter is disclosed on the Company's website.